hguoTTT/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+Somethings that these sketches do not completely reflect for example is the dimensions of the prototype.
+Just by imagining the prototype in these sketches, it is hard to grasp whether the device feels right in terms of its sizes.
+A physical prototype would be better address these problem to find the perfect dimension.

-**\*\*\*Pick one of these designs to prototype.\*\*\***
+**\*\*\*Pick one of these designs to prototype.\*\*\*** I decided to proceed with the mini game cabinet

 ### Part D
 ### Physical considerations for displaying information and housing parts